 See Related: Endangered Species in Florida

 Various zoos and parks, the United States Fish and Wildlife Service have made massive efforts to restore the condor, which have been somewhat successful.
-The low point of California condor population was 22 birds – today, there are 10 times as many in the wild and nearly as many living in captivity.
+The low point of the condor population was 22 birds – today, there are 10 times as many in the wild and nearly as many living in captivity.

 See Related: Conservation vs. Preservation

 The World Wildlife Fund is a global organization that aims to protect endangered animals and their habitats.

 Organizations like World Wildlife Fund are also important because they work in over 100 countries and have been around for over 50 years for wildlife conservation.

 They work in over 100 countries and have been around for over 50 years.
 Some of the work they do includes: